 This goal was developed based on the analysis and need for improving parental engagement.
 The district also considered that due to the COVID-19 pandemic year, a drop in parent participation and education programs in-person decreased during this school year.
 The Parent engagement data show that Washington Colony needs to target and increase the parent engagement of parents of all students and specific groups of students including Low-Income, English learners, and Foster Youth students with higher levels of Chronic Absenteeism.
 The Actions and Metrics associated with this Goal will target parent education offerings in-person and increase parent engagement.
 These Actions and Metrics were identified to improve the number of parents participating in educational workshops and survey completion rates.
+By increasing the parent educational offerings related to Chronic Absenteeism and engage parents of all students including Low-Income, English learners, and engage parents of all students including Low-Income, English learners and engage parents of all students including Low-Income, English learners of parents participating in educational workshops and survey completion rates.
 By increasing the parent educational offerings related to Chronic Absenteeism and engage parents of all students including Low-Income, English learners, and Foster Youth students, the Chronic Absenteeism rate will decrease steadily.
 The Metrics will measure continuous year-to-year rates and targets for improvement on parent engagement in education programs as specified in the desired outcomes and increase the percentage of stakeholder engagement.